coderbyheart/coderbyheart.com/content/post/rest-in-practice-reading-guide.md

    haven't seen this to be really relevant in my day to day job.
 1. Chapter 11 - The Web and and WS-\*:
    Skip.
-This is a discussion around specific technologies which is only relevent to people who use them; which we are not.
+This is a discussion around specific technologies which is only relevant to people who use them; which we are not.